User-friendly, Safe and Cost-Effective Organ Removal for Laparoscopic GYN Surgery

-Approximately 500,000 laparoscopic procedures annually that include large organ removal are performed in the US alone with the worldwide number estimated at over 1 million procedures.
+Approximately 600,000 hysterectomies are performed annually in the US alone with the worldwide number estimated at 1.5 million procedures.
 This offers an estimated market potential for the device of over $500M annually.
-The key procedures that will be initially targeted for the device include Hysterectomy, Salpingo/Oophorectomy, Ovarian Cystectomy and Myomectomy.
-Other procedures in Urology will be targeted at a later stage.
+Other procedures in Urology and General Surgery will be targeted at a later stage.

 Stav Tori, CEO - Experienced medical device professional with 10 years' experience in developing, manufacturing and clinical testing of medical implants and devices for several biomedical companies such as Carbo-Fix Orthopedics, NMB Medical and Disc-O-Tech.

 Abraham Yaari, Co-founder & Medical Director - Graduated in 1990 from the Hebrew University, Jerusalem, and Specialized in Obstetrics and Gynecology in New York and then practiced in Connecticut.
 Experienced laparoscopic surgeon.
 Currently affiliated with Hillel Yaffe Hospital.